 While the agenda adds structure to the meeting, the minutes give you something to take away from it.

 It isn’t effective to have a meeting where afterward no one can remember what the takeaway actions were.
-The minutes are a document attendees can refer to and see that actions they are responsible for.
-Later, if they need to consult someone about a particular action item, they know who among them is responsible for that as well.
+The minutes are a document attendees can refer to and see the actions they are responsible for.
+Later, if they need to consult someone about a particular agenda item or action item, they know who among them is responsible for that as well.
 They can remember where people are at on certain projects and decisions as well.
 Without the meeting minutes, everyone needs to check in with everyone else as they can’t remember what happened.

 If your agenda has notes on time for each discussion topic, stick to that timeline.
 If the topic isn’t wrapping up and the time is up, then you are allowed to say that this will need to be handled at another time because this meeting doesn’t have room for all of this.